Ha-Mundo/Api-Test/README.md

 2- I fetched all the data from the API with Async Await Promises and I printed all the data to saw the result on the console

-3- I used Map and Set to find all the unique Sectors and I used a Foreach to loop through the total sectors and find all the percentages for each sector
+3- I used Map and Set to find all the unique sectors and I used a Foreach to loop through the total sectors and find all the percentages for each sector

 4- I used some DOM manipulation to populate the frontend HTML